misingnoglic/misingnoglic.github.io/_posts/2017-11-13-python-for-java-programmers.markdown

 This error is caught by the compiler, and your program has not compiled, since this error was found.
 Once you fix the error, you'll be able to easily compile and then run the program.
 The exception to this rule are runtime errors that the compiler can't catch, such as dividing by zero, or trying to go out of bounds on an array - these errors are only thrown after running the code.

-In Python however, your programs are not compiled, and as such, they are not checked for errors (besides syntax errors) before running.
-The way Python will run your code is line by line, and if one line has an error in it, the program won't throw the error until it gets to that line.
+In Python however, your programs are compiled into "python bytecode", and they will not checked for errors (besides syntax errors) before running.
+Python will run its compiled version line by line, and if one line has an error in it, the program won't throw the error until it gets to that line.
 This means that when you write your Python programs, you should check them for errors first, as you might not catch them as easily as Java would be able to catch them.
+For more info on how python really runs programs, see [this blog post](http://www.devshed.com/c/a/python/how-python-runs-programs/).

 {% highlight python %}
 print("hello")